How to Help a Family Member with Addiction – 10 Essential Tips

 There is no one-size-fits-all model for substance abuse recovery.

-Different types of programs can work for some people but not others.
+Different types of treatment programs can work for some people but not others.
 As you navigate how to help a family member with addiction, you should look into your local treatment options.

 Project Courage offers in-home recovery services in Connecticut.
 There are 5 key benefits to this type of program: